-All sports training equipment manufactured by Sports Attack is warranted against defects in materials and workmanship for a period of five (5) years from the date of original purchase, with the following exceptions: throwing wheels are warranted for one (1) year; electronic controller is warranted for one (1) year; and, the throwing wheel motors are warranted for one (1) year
+All sports training equipment manufactured by Sports Attack is warranted against defects in materials and workmanship for a period of five (5) years from the date of original purchase, with the following exceptions: throwing wheels are warranted for two (2) years; electronic controller is warranted for two (2) years; and, the throwing wheel motors are warranted for two (2) years

 How long has Sports Attack been in business producing pitching machines?

-Sports Attack has been in business since 1995 producing baseball, softball volleyball, football, soccer, cricket and tennis ball machines.
+Sports Attack has been in business since 1995 producing baseball, softball volleyball, football, soccer, and cricket machines.
 The founders and owners of Sports Attack have over 45 years experience designing, manufacturing, marketing and distributing pitching machines.
 The lead design engineer for Sports Attack helped to develop some of the first pitching machines ever produced.